Xdynix/PixivPixie/README.md

 pre-commit install
 ```

-To run tests, simply use command `pytest --ignore webtests`.
+To run tests, simply use command `pytest`.

 ---